mkrogemann/poller/README.md

 Scope &amp; Feature Requests
 ----------------------------
 In its current implementation stage, the gem focuses on systems that are accessible via http calls.
-Redirections are not followed as it stands today.
+Redirects are not followed as it stands today.

-Please contact me in case you have ideas/feature requests both in terms of http-based systems and extensions for non http-based systems.
+Please contact me in case you have ideas/feature requests both in terms of http-based systems and concerning extensions for non http-based systems.

 Pull requests and bug reports are welcome!